HistoriaOffical/historia/historia-docs/masternode-setup.md

 ### IPFS ###
 Running the IPFS daemon is now a required part of the  masternode system.
 You will not be able to run a masternode unless you complete the following steps.
-If it restarts during this process, just run ./historia-cli stop again, then copy over the binaries.

 #### Install IPFS Daemon ####
 To run the IPFS Daemon you must install the Go.